tyos-dev/ty-vendor/README.md

 # About

 `ty-vendor` is a simple collection of bash scripts that configure, build, and install dependencies into a folder that can easily be used with CMake's `find_package`.
+This solution is for anybody who doesn't want to build dependencies as part of their project build (via `add_subdirectory`, `FetchContent`, etc.), doesn't want to use a heavyweight package manager (`vcpkg`, `conan`), and wants full control over retrieving and building dependencies.

 # Install